Warren Wagon Train Raid, Texas

 Chief Satanta of the Kiowa tribe.

-When the attack ended, the Indians captured the supplies and killed and mutilated seven of the wagoneer’s bodies.
+When the attack ended, the Indians captured the supplies and killed and mutilated seven of the wagoners’ bodies.
 Five men managed to escape, and Thomas Brazeale reached Fort Richardson on foot, some 20 miles away.
 When Colonel Ranald S. Mackenzie learned of the attack, he immediately informed General Sherman, who dispatched Mackenzie to bring the offending Indians to justice.
-Their mission, however, proved unnecessary as shortly after returning from the raid, the Kiowa traveled to Fort Sill, Oklahoma, to claim their rations.
-While there, Satanta was questioned about the raid by the Indian agent, Lawrie Tatum.
+Their mission, however, proved unnecessary, as they returned from the raid and shortly thereafter traveled to Fort Sill, Oklahoma, to claim their rations.
+While there, Satanta was questioned by the Indian agent, Lawrie Tatum, about the raid.
 The warrior, obviously using bad judgment, responded by boasting about the raid, and a horrified Tatum quickly turned the chiefs over to General Sherman.
 The warriors were then ordered to be sent to Jacksboro, Texas, to stand trial for murder.
 Bound hand and foot, Satanta, Satank, and Big Tree left Fort Sill on June 8, 1871.
 In the end, Satank attempted to escape and was killed while traveling to Fort Richardson for trial.

-Big Tree and Satanta were tried and sentenced to death, but Texas Governor Edmund Davis, overruled the court, and the punishment was changed to life imprisonment.
+Big Tree and Satanta were tried and sentenced to death, but Texas Governor Edmund Davis overruled the court, and the punishment was changed to life imprisonment.
 However, Kiowa Chief Lone Wolf negotiated for their early release, and the pair were allowed to leave prison in October 1873, conditional upon the good behavior of their people.
 The following year, Satanta and his warriors were back on the warpath, attacking buffalo hunters and engaging in what is known as the Second Battle of Adobe Walls, which occurred on June 27, 1874.
 He was later captured and committed suicide in prison.
-Big Tree, with other chiefs believed to be secretly hostile, were confined as prisoners at Fort Sill, Oklahoma.
-After his release, he lived on an allotment from the reservation until he died in 1929.
+Big Tree, with other chiefs believed to be secretly hostile, was confined as a prisoner at Fort Sill, Oklahoma.
+After his release, he lived on a reservation allotment until he died in 1929.

 Adoeette, aka: Big Tree, Kiowa Warrior